-- Ensure the AQUALAB is plugged in and turned on.
-The splash screen will appear, followed by the main Measurement tab (Section 3.2.4.1). - For AQUALAB DUO instruments (Section 2.5), use the UP and DOWN buttons to scroll through all available product models that may be used (Figure 4).
+- Ensure the AQUALAB 4 is plugged in and turned on.
+The splash screen will appear, followed by the main Measurement tab (Section). - 2.
+Use the UP and DOWN buttons to scroll through all available product models that may be used (Figure 4).

 The moisture content value adjusts based on the selected model.

-Figure 4 Measurement screen for AQUALAB DUO Milk Powder product model
+Figure 4 Measurement screen for Milk Powder product model